PFKimmerle/Python/Fundamentals/adventure_companions/readme.md

 ## License Information

 Adventure Companions is open-sourced under the MIT License.
-The full license text can be found in the LICENSE file in the repository.